 Another downside is you can’t use this on coarse hair.
 This will work best for women with thin facial hair.

 Bottom line: It’s hard to argue with the popularity of this spring-like contraption.
-The Bellabe is a great option if you don’t mind doing things manually.
+The Bellabe is an excellent option if you don’t mind doing things manually.
 There’s no question that this will pluck out facial hair.
-However it won’t be able to remove coarse facial hair as effectively.
+However, it won’t be able to remove coarse facial hair as effectively.

 Budget Option: Remington Smooth & Silky EP1050CDN

 For women looking for something cheap should have a close look at the Remington Smooth & Silky EP1050CDN.

 It has the fewest number of tweezers of the bunch at just 6.
 So it’ll take longer to use this.

 The low number of tweezers also makes this less painful to use.

 This is also very usable in the bikini and armpit area.

 And if you look at the reviews, women actually say that this is less painful to use as let’s say an Emjoi AP-18 with all 72 tweezers!

 However, it isn’t as compact as the Braun Face 851, so this is not usable on the eyebrow area.